Historic centre of Nizhny Novgorod

 The historic centre of Nizhny Novgorod (also old Nizhny Novgorod, the old town) is the downtown of Nizhny Novgorod with historical buildings in the borders up to 1917.
-A large number of ancient buildings, natural landmarks and historic districts are found in the area.
+A number of ancient buildings, natural landmarks and historic districts are found in the area.
 In the old city there are buildings of different epochs and architectural styles, including Neo-Byzantine, Stroganov's Baroque, Empire, Modern.
 These include the medieval Kremlin, 19th-century mansions and Stalinist monumental houses.